sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 ## Next step: Secure Sensu

-Now that you have generated the required certificates and copied them to the applicable hosts, follow [Secure Sensu][1] to make your Sensu installation production-ready.
+Now that you have generated the required certificates, follow [Secure Sensu][1] to make your Sensu installation production-ready.

 [1]: ../secure-sensu/